pcchouCR97/Understanding-Cryptography-by-Christof-Paar/docs/QuantumOpt/QUBO.md

 \sum_{l=0}^{m}x_{jl}=1
 $$

 because every vertex needs to be visited exactly once.
-Next, since we can only visit one city at a time for each $l$ travel route.
+Next, since we can only visit one city at a time for each $l$ travel route

 $$
 \sum_{j=0}^{m}x_{jl} = 1.